TonySkorik/Parser3LanguageSupport/README.md

 ## Release Notes

+### 1.1.2

+- In addition to method sorting, added `auto` and `postprocess` methods to top and bottom of the list respectively

 ### 1.1.1

 - Method decalrations are now lexicographically sorted (it is possible to switch sorting off in settings).